mrrusof/mrrusof.github.io/_posts/2016-03-05-jill-rides-again.markdown

 [0, 8]   ------------------------------------
 ```

+The solution selects the maximum sum `max_sum` after computing the sum
-The following graph illustrates the iteration of loop `END` for the
+for each subsequence.
+The following graph illustrates how the
-first position.
+solution selects the maximum sum for each subsequence that starts in
-For subsequence `[0, 0]`, the sum is negative and thus ignored.
+the first position.
+For subsequence `[0, 0]`, the sum is negative and
-For subsequence `[0, 1]`, the sum is 5 and the maximum sum so far,
+thus ignored.
+For subsequence `[0, 1]`, the sum is 5 and the maximum
-thus the sum is recorded as the current maximum.
+sum so far, thus the sum is recorded as the current maximum.
+For
-For subsequences that end in positions 2, 3, 4, and 5, each sum is not
+subsequences that end in positions 2, 3, 4, and 5, each sum is not
 bigger than 5 and thus ignored.
-The sum of subsequence `[0, 6]` is 8 and becomes the maximum.
+The sum of subsequence `[0, 6]` is 8
+and becomes the maximum.
 The remaining two subsequences are ignored.

 ![TODO](/assets/2016-03-05-jill-rides-again-subsequences-for-first.png)

-**Figure 2: Sum of each subsequence corresponding to first position**
+**Figure 2: State of program in Listing 1 for the
+  subsequences that start in the first position.
+The line
+  in blue indicates the value of `curr_sum` for each end position.
+The dotted
+  red line indicates the value of `max_sum` for each end position.**

 The problem with the straightforward solution is that it is too slow.
 For the given sequence, the solution considers the 45 subsequences
 illustrated in the following graph and computes the sum for each.
 For a sequence of `n` elements, there are `1/2(n^2 + n)`
-subsequences and the solution computes the sum for each.
+subsequences.
 For the maximum sequence length considered by the problem statement of
 Jill Rides Again (i.e. 20,000), the solution considers 100,010,000
 subsequences and thus timeouts in the UVa Online Judge.

 ![TODO](/assets/2016-03-05-jill-rides-again-cuadratic.png)

-**Figure 3: Execution of straightforward solution in Listing 1.
+**Figure 3: State of program in Listing 1 for all subsequences.
 Each
-  line corresponds to an iteration of loop `START` and each line
+  line corresponds to a start position.
+For each line, each data
-  segment corresponds to an iteration of loop `END`.
-Each iteration
-  of loop `END` corresponds to the sum for a subsequence.
-The answer
+  point indicates the value of `curr_sum` for the subsequence that
+  ends in the corresponding position.
-  corresponds to the last time `max_sum` is updated.**
+  Line answer indicates the last time `max_sum` is updated.**

 The fastest solution to the Maximum Subarray Problem is Kadane's